Android App Development Basics for Beginners (2025): Kotlin, Jetpack Compose, State, Storage & Play Store Checklist

 Share this guide:

-Diagram-style illustration of Android app development: Kotlin, Jetpack Compose UI, navigation, networking, storage, and testing
+Android development basics roadmap: Kotlin, Jetpack Compose UI, state, navigation, storage, networking, testing, and release

-Android development is easiest to learn when you understand the core building blocks: how the project is built (Gradle), how UI is rendered (Jetpack Compose), how state is managed, and how your app interacts with the system (permissions, storage, networking).
+Android development is easiest to learn when you focus on the repeatable fundamentals: how the project is built (Gradle), how UI is rendered (Jetpack Compose), how state flows through screens (ViewModel + Flow), and how the app integrates with the OS (permissions, storage, networking, background work).

 1. What Android Development Covers in 2025

-2. Tools & Setup: Android Studio, SDK, Emulator
+2. Tools & Setup: Android Studio, SDK, Emulator, Device

 Real-device check